DougEdey/StrangeBrew/README.md

     along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-    See gpl.txt file for more information.
+    See resources/license.txt file for more information.